Modern Love (David Bowie song): Background and composition

 "Modern Love" is a rock song that has elements of new wave and soul music and features a "chukka-chukka" rhythm that's "at once funky and strange", followed by a "soothing" electronic riff.
 According to biographer Marc Spitz, the song is "the sound of someone who's been away, reflecting some [in the lyrics] 'It's not really work / It's just the power to charm'."
 Spitz continues, "the new times terrify him some but he's going to use the fear and stay positive".
-Lyrically, Pegg writes that "[the song] establishes the album's recurring theme of conflict between 'God and Man' in a secular world".
+Pegg writes that lyrically, "[the song] establishes the album's recurring theme of conflict between 'God and Man' in a secular world".
 The song's spoken intro parallels the closing mantra of "Ashes to Ashes", specifically the lyrics "get things done".

 Release

 "Modern Love" was released on 14 April 1983 as the opening track of Let's Dance.
 It was later released on 12 September 1983 by EMI America on seven-inch vinyl (as EA 158, featuring the shortened single version), and on twelve-inch vinyl (as 12EA 158, featuring the full length song) as the third single of the album, with a live version, recorded in Montreal in July 1983, as its B-side.
-The single reached number two on the UK Singles Chart, and number 14 on the US Billboard Hot 100.
+The single reached number two on the UK Singles Chart and number 14 on the US Billboard Hot 100.
 By the time "Modern Love" was issued as a single, Bowie's Serious Moonlight Tour was underway.

 The song was a staple of the tour, where it closed the show on most nights, allowing Bowie to "wave bye-bye" to the crowd per the lyrics.
-It was featured during Bowie's set at Live Aid in 1985, and his subsequent Glass Spider and Sound+Vision tours of 1987 and 1990.
+It was featured during Bowie's set at Live Aid in 1985 and in his subsequent Glass Spider and Sound+Vision tours of 1987 and 1990, respectively.
 He performed it occasionally during his 2003–04 A Reality Tour.
-To promote the Glass Spider Tour, Bowie re-recorded the song with Tina Turner for a commercial as part of his commitment to Pepsi for their sponsorship.
-The commercial aired briefly in 1987.
+To promote the Glass Spider Tour, Bowie re-recorded the song with Tina Turner for a commercial as part of his commitment to Pepsi for their sponsorship; the commercial aired briefly in 1987.